Physics-50/Module-1/docs/Module0.md

 Module 0 is a one-week introduction to careful experimentation and dealing with uncertainties.
 It is not a full module and has only a short post-lab checkpoint to be turned in.
 Future modules will extend over multiple weeks, with pre-lab reading and mini-questions, post-lab checkpoints, and a final deliverable.

 For all experiments in this course, you will keep a data sheet (Google Sheet) and a lab notebook (Google Doc) that are individually assigned to you through Google Classroom.
-Please note that in order for the Google classroom link below to work, you must first go to Google Classroom through a Chrome browser logged into your g.hmc.edu account and join the class with classroom code: **cztaii7**  - or use this [link](https://classroom.google.com/c/MzY5MzA2OTcxNzM4?cjc=cztaii7).
+To access your assigned documents, you must first go to Google Classroom through a Chrome browser logged into your g.hmc.edu account and join the class with classroom code: **cztaii7**  - or use this [link](https://classroom.google.com/c/MzY5MzA2OTcxNzM4?cjc=cztaii7).
 After you've done this once, you will not have to log into Google classroom separately again; all links to documents we provide through Google classroom in this lab manual should work.

 Please make sure to join Google classroom from your g.hmc.edu account.
 Students from other Claremont colleges taking the course should consult HMC's CIS support if you have any issues - they will issue you a g.hmc.edu account. **The course will not appear in your Google Classroom account until you join the course with the class code.**